jencwong/vidmob-signup-flow/README.md

 ### VidMob Default View

 Window prompting user to enter work email.
 There are four conditions in this view:
--If the work email's domain is recognized, a modal pops up to inform user to check for an invite.
+- If the work email's domain is recognized, a modal pops up to inform user to check for an invite.
--If the work email's domain is not recognized, the page is automatically redirected to a new company sign-up page.
+- If the work email's domain is not recognized, the page is automatically redirected to a new company sign-up page.
--If the work email's exists, a tooltip appears with a message for user to either login or reset the password.
+- If the work email's exists, a tooltip appears with a message for user to either login or reset the password.
--If the user enters a personal email, a modal shows to continue create a new team or go back to find the team.
+- If the user enters a personal email, a modal shows to continue create a new team or go back to find the team.

 ### VidMob Existing Company Sign-Up View